 Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

-They allow you to create channel-neutral content, together with (possibly channel-specific) variations.
+They let you create channel-neutral content, together with (possibly channel-specific) variations.
 You can then use these fragments, and their variations, when authoring your content pages.

 Together with the updated JSON exporter, structured content fragments can also be used to deliver AEM content via Content Services to channels other than AEM pages.